When you create your first WordPress site, choosing your web host can be a tricky task, and there is no absolute truth about it.

 Moreover, you probably don't want to migrate your site(s), mailboxes and possibly domain names every week in order to finally find the interface that will give you complete satisfaction.

-Here is a presentation of the hosting administration interface used to manage around 900,000 sites in 2020 according to the statistics of the Built With site: the cPanel.
+Here is a presentation of the hosting administration interface used to manage more than 1,200,000 sites in 2021 according to the statistics of the Built With site: the cPanel.

 While reading this article, you'll stumble upon affiliate links.
 WPMarmite uses such links for two reasons being: to promote products/services we've tested and approved AND as a way to reward our blog's writers.
 If you buy one of them through these links, the price will not be any different for you, don't worry!